-Federal Work-Study cannot be included toward payment of the upcoming semester bill or Financial Check-In since it depends on you securing a position and working the hours during the upcoming semester.
+Federal Work-Study cannot be included toward the payment of the upcoming semester bill or Financial Check-In since it depends on you securing a position and working the hours during the upcoming semester.

 Students with remaining Federal Work-Study eligibility for an award year may be able to continue their employment through the summer term and earn their work-study funds.
 Please see your employment supervisor or contact the Human Resources Office for more information

-Advantages of the Federal Work-Study Program
+Advantages of the FWS Program

-- Flexible Schedule: Federal Work-Study job work hours are usually much more flexible with regard to a student’s classes.
+- Flexible Schedule: Federal Work-Study job work hours are usually more flexible with regard to a student’s classes.

 Graduate, International & Online Students